Presidential Awards for Excellence in Mathematics and Science Teaching

 A. The program is open to practicing public-, private- and parochial-school teachers with a minimum of five years of experience.
 Teachers must be a full-time employee of the school or school district as determined by state and district policies, and teach K-12 students at least 50 percent of the time.
 Candidates are then chosen on the basis of their teaching experiences and performance.
 This includes an evaluation of their formal education and continuing educational experience as well activities related to their professional learning.
 Applicants are asked to demonstrate how their instructional practices facilitate student learning of important math and science content, concepts, and process skills.
 They must also provide letters of support for their application from fellow stakeholders in education.

 A. Awardees are selected from those eligible teachers who have completed an online application, available on the PAEMST official website (www.paemst.org).
 Applicants provide documentation of their background and evidence of professional success to state selection committees of their peers.
 Mathematics and science educators from the state and nation participate in the selection process at both the state and national levels.

-These committees can choose a maximum of three finalists from each content area of mathematics and science.
+These committees can choose a maximum of five finalists from each content area of mathematics and science.
 State-level finalists are recognized by the national program and in their individual states or political jurisdictions.
 These finalists are candidates for the PAEMST Award.
-One teacher in each content area is selected by a national committee of distinguished scientists, mathematicians and educators as the Presidential Awardee.
+One state finalist in each content area is selected for each state by a national committee of distinguished scientists, mathematicians and educators as the Presidential Awardee.
 The White House approves Presidential Awardees and promotes notification and recognition of awardees receiving the PAEMST for either mathematics or science for their respective state.